hackbacc/disassembler/README.md

 ![](https://github.com/markroxor/web-storage/raw/master/disassembler.gif)

-A plug & play game in assmebly for i386 architecture.
+A plug & play game in assembly for i386 architecture.
 All you need is a -
 Microcontroller with i386 architecture and a display attached to it.

 ## Try running locally using qemu -